aptmac/byteboy/byteman-language-extension/README.md

 To get started, in the grammar file at ``syntaxes/byteman.tmLanguage.json`` there are some useful documents included in a coment at the top.
 There is a link to the Byteman Language Syntax a found on the Byteman repo, a link to an existing language extension to get inspiration from, and a link to the manual for creating tmLanguage grammars as written by TextMate.

 ## Thinking Big (TODOs & Future Areas of Improvement)
-- Add languge Snippets
+- Add more languge Snippets for specific needs (tracing, binding, operations, etc.)
-- Add IntelliSense Support (auto-completion)
-- Add a custom theme
-- Add highlighting for incorrect syntaxes
-- Add more comprehensive grammar (with better capturing)
+- Add more detailed and comprehensive grammar (with better capturing)
-- Add debugging support

 ## Release Notes